How To Use Negative Keyword In Google Ads

 What Are Negative Keywords in Google Ads?

-Negative keywords are simply ones you specify to exclude from your ad campaigns.
-When you add a negative keyword to your Google Ads account, it tells Google not to show your ads to users who are searching for that keyword.
+Negative keywords help prevent your ads from showing to users who are unlikely to be interested in your product or service, ultimately saving you money and improving your ad performance.
+When you add a negative keyword to your Google ads account, it tells Google not to show your ads to users who are searching for that keyword.

 Benefits of Using Negative Keywords in Google Ads